MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## How tags work

-A tag can be manually added (custom tag) or automatically assigned to a person on a specific team (by setting up Shifts in the Shifts app).
-The tag can then be used in @mentions on the **To** line in a chat or in a post on any standard channel of the team.
+A tag can be manually added (custom tags), automatically assigned based on shift and schedule information in Shifts, or automatically assigned based on department or job title (automatic tags).
+The tag can then be used in @mentions on the **To** line to start a chat (for custom or shift-based tags) or in a post on any standard channel of the team.
 Here are some examples of how tags can be used in Teams:

-- A store manager posts an announcement to a channel to notify all cashiers.
+- A store manager posts an announcement to a channel to notify all store associates.
 - A hospital administrator sends a message to all radiologists in a channel.
 - A marketing manager starts a group chat with all designers.
 - A nurse sends a message to all on-call cardiologists.
 - A system engineer posts an announcement to a channel to notify all on-shift field engineers.

-When a tag is @mentioned in a channel conversation, team members associated with the tag will get notified, just like any other @mention.
+When a tag is @mentioned in a channel conversation, team members associated with the tag get notified, just like any other @mention.

 ## Manage tags for your organization